Possession of Prescription Drugs

 Unfortunately, it is all too common for innocent patients to receive prescriptions for painkillers or other medications after surgeries or medical procedures only to become addicted during the recovery process.
 Due to the high potential for addiction and abuse of prescription medication, New Jersey lawmakers heavily regulate the prescribing and dispensation protocol related to these drugs.
-As such, any individual found in possession of a prescription medication without a valid prescription can be charged with a criminal offense.
-Further, a medical professional or other individual who dispenses prescription medication outside of the confines regulated by law may also be exposed to felony charges and severe penalties.
+As such, any individual found in possession of prescription medication without a valid prescription can be charged with a criminal offense.
+Further, a medical professional or another individual who dispenses prescription medication outside of the confines regulated by law may also be exposed to felony charges and severe penalties.

 Some of the most commonly abused prescription medications which may result in criminal charges for those who possess or distribute them illegally include: Morphine, Xanax, Vicodin, Oxycodone, Percocet, Fentanyl, Methadone, Adderall, Valium, Ritalin, and Suboxone.

 Many times, the difficulty in obtaining these substances can lead to other criminal behavior such as prescription fraud, forgery, and even theft.
-Sadly, in other cases, an addiction to a prescription medication, such as an opiod like Oxycodone, can lead to use and dependence on a “street drug” such as heroin, which can also result in criminal charges.
+Sadly, in other cases, an addiction to prescription medication, such as an opiod like Oxycodone, can lead to use and dependence on a “street drug” such as heroin, which can also result in criminal charges.